ISU-MolPhyl/EEOB563/computer_labs/lab4/raxml-ng.md

 ## Running ML search
 #### `--search` conducts a heurstic search for the ML tree
 By default, `--search` will perform 20 tree searches using 10 random and 10 parsimony-based starting trees, and pick the best-scoring topology.
 You can add the `--seed <N>` option for reproducibility.

 ```
  raxml-ng --msa <DATAFILE> --model <MODEL> --prefix T3 --threads 2 --seed <N>
 ```

 #### `--tree pars{N},rand{M}` option specifies the number of starting trees
 Although, the default settings is a reasonable choice for many practical cases, computational resources permitting, we might want to increase the number of starting trees to explore the tree space more thoroughly:

 ```
  raxml-ng --msa <DATAFILE> --model GTR+G --prefix T4 --threads 2 --seed 2 --tree pars{25},rand{25}
 ```
 Conversely, we can perform a quick-and-dirty search from a single random starting tree using the `--search1` command:

 ```
  raxml-ng --search1 --msa <DATAFILE> --model GTR+G --prefix T5 --threads 2 --seed 2
 ```
 #### `--rfdist` computes topological Robinson-Foulds (RF) distances among the trees

 You may wonder if 20 (or even 50) starting trees were enough for the analysis.
-The program's ouput showed some veriation in Final logLikelihood values, but was it due to different topologies?
+The program's ouput showed some variation in the Final logLikelihood values, but was it due to different topologies?
 We can check this by using the `--rfdist` command to compute the topological Robinson-Foulds (RF) distance among all trees:

 ```
 raxml-ng --rfdist --tree mltrees --prefix RF